 The refunded bonds continue to be general obligations of WSSC until redeemed or called.
 However, the net proceeds of the refunding bonds were applied toward the purchase of U.S. Government obligations (held in escrow) with maturities and interest sufficient to meet debt service and call premiums, if any, on the refunded bonds.
 The holders of the refunded bonds have first lien on all assets held in escrow.
-Refunded bonds outstanding at June 30, 2014 and 2013, which amounted to \$129,730,000 are considered to be defeased and are not reflected in the accompanying financial statements.
+Refunded bonds outstanding at June 30, 2015 and 2014, which amounted to \$50.0 million and \$129.7 million, respectively, are considered to be defeased and are not reflected in the accompanying financial statements.